-The Canadian Society for Chemistry's (the "CSC") Canadian Chemistry Conference and Exhibition (the "CCCE") is a premier national chemistry conference.
+The Canadian Society for Chemistry's (the "CSC") Canadian Chemistry Conference and Exhibition (the "CSC Conference") is a premier national chemistry conference.

-The CCCE is organized by members of the chemistry community in Canada in collaboration with the Chemical Institute of Canada (the "CIC") staff at the national office.
-The CCCE is open to members and non-members of the chemical sciences community in Canada and internationally.
-The CCCE is hosted annually by the CSC.
+The CSC Conference is organized by members of the Canadian chemistry community in collaboration with the Chemical Institute of Canada (the "CIC") staff from the National Team.
+It is open to members and non-members of the chemical sciences community in Canada and internationally and is hosted annually by the CSC.

-The CSC and the CIC are committed to providing a safe, productive and welcoming environment for all participants.
-In light of this, they have adopted a code of conduct for meetings and meeting related events which are of joint concern.
+The CSC and the CIC are committed to providing all participants a safe, productive, and welcoming environment.
+In light of this, they have adopted a code of conduct for meetings and meeting-related events of joint concern.